-We have audited the separate financial statements of Blue Star International FZCO (the "Company") which comprise the separate statement of financial position as at 31 March 2024, and the separate statement of profit or loss and other comprehensive income, separate statement of changes in equity and separate statement of cash flows for the year then ended, and notes to the separate financial statements, including a summary of material accounting policy information.
+We have audited the separate financial statements of Blue Star International FZCO (the "Company") which comprise the separate statement of financial position as at 31 March 2025, and the separate statement of profit or loss and other comprehensive income, separate statement of changes in equity and separate statement of cash flows for the year then ended, and notes to the separate financial statements, including material accounting policy information.

-In our opinion, the accompanying separate financial statements present fairly, in all material respects, the separate financial position of the Company as at 31 March 2024, and its separate financial performance and its separate cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS Accounting Standards).
+In our opinion, the accompanying separate financial statements present fairly, in all material respects, the separate financial position of the Company as at 31 March 2025, and its separate financial performance and its separate cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IASB).